danielallhoff/chatgpt-useful-prompts/README.md

 # chatgpt-useful-prompts
 This repository is for including useful and test prompts in my daily life.

+# How to make useful prompts
+## Patterns
+- Persona pattern.
+Ask the LLM to act as a persona, animal, animated object...etc.
+Make the LLM answer as a real professional.

 # Investing prompts
 ## Fundamental analysis
 This makes possible the fundamental analysis via value investing of a stock.
 Introduce the stock name, the ticker and the actual share price.
 Moreover, add to the end all additional data which can be of use.
 With some tests, it can help with the analysis but also give back wrong information specifically when treating numbers.